 Please direct any inquiries regarding EOS to Applied.Research@cartercenter.org

-Each organization with source documents included in EOS has been solicited for express permission to use those documents and all efforts have been made to provide appropriate attribution.
-In any case where attribution is incorrect or inclusion is against the wishes of the author, the Center will act immediately to correct this error upon notification.
+In any case where attribution for a document is incorrect or inclusion is against the wishes of the author, please notify the Center at the email address above and we will act immediately to correct this error upon notification.

 The Center thanks the many colleagues and partner organizations that have provided comments and have helped to guide this work since 2005.
 In addition, The Carter Center would like to thank the following donors for their generous support: